No sudden moves - Canada sticks to measured tack in U.S. trade row

 Labor too, is demanding more action.

-Jerry Dias, president of Canadian private-sector union Unifor, said the government's keep-calm approach had been the right one up until Trump's planned steel tariffs.
-Canada should walk away from the NAFTA table if it is not exempted from the tariffs, he said, and put tariffs on U.S. steel exports in kind.
+Jerry Dias, president of private-sector union Unifor, said the government's keep-calm approach had been the right one up until Trump's planned tariffs, but that Canada would look weak if it did not react.

-"There comes a time where you have to say 'enough is enough' because the U.S. does not want to deal, that is crystal clear," he said.
+"What are we supposed to do?
+They come after us on everything.
+So we can just continue to be perceived as nice Canadians - when we get hit we say 'Thank you' - or we can say 'enough is enough'" Dias told reporters on Wednesday.

 A source familiar with Canadian government thinking said retaliatory measures were "a live conversation going on at this moment" and would be deployed if the tariffs are implemented.
 Trump has linked the tariffs with ongoing NAFTA negotiations.